MBA Programs in the Boston Area

 This is a comprehensive two-year program designed to provide students with expertise in many aspects of business management through direct exposure to real-world business problems and scenarios.
-Students may choose to focus their studies in one among a range of academic units, such as finance, marketing, accounting and organizational behavior.
+Students may choose to focus their studies in one of a range of academic units, such as finance, marketing, accounting and organizational behavior.
 Specific course topics may cover areas such as financial reporting, corporate accountability and strategy.
 Moreover, these courses may be divided into several curriculum fields, each of which focuses on an overarching theme, such as leadership, global intelligence and integrative intelligence.

-Boston University administers an MBA programs through its business school, which offers seven graduate degrees and nine areas of specialization.
+Boston University administers MBA programs through its business school, which offers seven graduate degrees and nine areas of specialization.
 The department places particular focus on organizational and community value.

 Two-Year MBA Program

 This program is designed to provide students with an interactive, global education in business.
 Students in this MBA program are divided into groups, called cohorts, with whom they'll study and engage course topics.
 However, Boston University's cohort groups are demonstrably smaller, between 50-55 students, than Boston College's.
-Students may choose to concentrate their studies in areas such as finance, international management and leadership.
+Students may choose to concentrate their studies in areas such as finance, operations and leadership.
 In addition to classroom-based learning, students may choose to enhance their learning experience with summer internships.

 Health Sector MBA Program

-One-Year International MBA Program
+Part-time MBA Program